Bacon lovers, this one’s for you — a story featuring some Michigan B&B innkeepers who show their love for America’s favorite breakfast meat.

 If you go to Munro House B&B and Spa in Jonesville, you might be served bacon with a twist — literally.
 After heating the bacon, the innkeeper often twists it in a long spiral, letting it cool and harden in that shape.
 If crispy bacon is best, crispy curvy bacon is probably even better.

-Innkeepers Larry Robertson and Lisa Tallarico of Cocoa Cottage B&B in Whitehall also offer a different spin on bacon: gently curled coils.
+Our former Innkeepers Larry Robertson and Lisa Tallarico of Cocoa Cottage B&B in Whitehall also offer a different spin on bacon: gently curled coils.
 “One curious guest asked what part of the pig we use to make our bacon,” Lisa said.
 “Without skipping a beat, Larry said, ‘the tail, of course!’
 That received a rousing laugh from the entire table, but the guest who posed the question remained convinced that we used the tail.”

 Bacon lovers, consider the source